Culture The Beauty of Africa

 Tifanny Haddish got citizenship from Eritrea in 2019 as a way to connect with her father’s heritage.
 She applied for dual citizenship, and she got it during Eritrea’s Independence Day celebrations.

-What Qualifies You To Be African American?
+What Qualifies You to be African American?

 An African ancestry qualifies American citizens to be African American.
 It suffices to say that black American citizenship Africa has to do with one’s African roots.
 People of African descent who are of the Black racial group have a cultural and historical connection to the African American community.
+Being an African American is generally based on self-identification and perceived cultural affinity with the African American community and not strict genealogical or legal criteria.
+Nevertheless, it’s worth pointing out that not all people of African descent have their ancestry roots in Africa.

-How Do I Get Dual Citizenship With Africa?
+How do I Get Dual Citizenship with Africa?

 Black American citizenship Africa could be through the following things.